vitwit/cosmos-zk-gov/README.md

 Copy code
 `zkappd  tx zk-gov run-dispatcher --from {key} --keyring-backend test --chain-id {chain-id} -y`

-Alternatively, you can run a predefined dispatcher (e.g., Vishal):
+Alternatively, you can run a predefined dispatcher (e.g., alice):
 bash
 Copy code
-`make run-vishal-dispatcher`
+`make run-alice-dispatcher`

 2. This command starts an HTTP server on port `8080` by default.
 You can change the port using the `--dispatcherPort {port}` flag.